xactuary/MechaCar_Statistical_Analysis/README.md

 ### Summary

-The p values on Lots 1 and 2 are both significantly below our 5% threshold.
-A smaller p-value means that there is stronger evidence in favor of the alternative hypothesis.

-These t tests are run against mean on the whole population which is 1498.78.
-So the lot1 and lot2 tests against this value reject the null hypothesis.
-This is because the true mean is actually 1500.
-So we can run the t test against 1500 as well.
+When we run the t-tests against the population mean of 1498.78 we get the totally opposite result than comparing it to the known population mean of 1500.
+This is because there is a problem with the Manufacturing Lot 3 that is adding much more variance to the population resulting in a lower mean than the true population mean.
+The t test should be used against the known mean of 1500 which would mean we would accept this as the mean for lots 1 and 2 but reject it for lot 3.
+We would then recommend a review of the Lot 3 manufacturing process to see what is going on to create the difference.

 ## Study Design: MechaCar vs Competition

 Based on the Global Consumer Survey of 2018, the top two factors that drive car purchase for consumers are safety and fuel efficiency.
 Other factors that buyers would consider is price, handling, maintenance costs and type of vehicle.
+To create a model that compares MechaCar to the competition